PhD in Nursing Science

 Doctor of Philosophy in Nursing Science

-Our online PhD program will prepare you for a career as a nurse scientist, conducting cutting-edge research in nursing education, health systems, or clinical science to enhance the care of individuals and families across the lifespan.
+Our PhD program will prepare you for a career in nursing education, research, health systems, or clinical science to enhance the care of individuals and families across the lifespan.
 Explore the PhD in Nursing Science to see if it's the right fit for you.

 As a PhD student, you are linked with faculty researchers who provide supportive mentoring throughout your entire PhD program.
-You can choose to work with faculty experts in clinical nursing science or health systems.
+You can choose to work with faculty experts in Clinical Nursing Science or Health Systems, which includes Nursing Education.

 - Improving quality of life in persons with chronic illness, including epilepsy, stroke, and renal disease